 SnapMirror must be licensed on the source and target ONTAP clusters.

 It is not necessary to configure SnapMirror relationships before deploying NetApp Data Availability Services.
 NetApp Data Availability Services can configure a source-target-cloud relationship.
 However, NetApp Data Availability Services automatically discovers existing SnapMirror relationships.

 ONTAP 9 Data Protection Power Guide: Managing SnapMirror volume replication

 Note: If existing SnapMirror relationships are being protected, only SnapMirror relationships of type MirrorAndVault and MirrorAll can be extended to cloud.
 SnapMirror relationships of type MirrorLatest cannot be extended to cloud.

-ONTAP version 9.5P6 must be running on the secondary (target) cluster.
+One of the following ONTAP 9 releases must be running on the secondary (target) cluster:

-ONTAP version 9.3 or later must be running on all primary (source) clusters.
+ONTAP version 9.3 or later must be running on all peered primary (source) clusters.

 For each of the node in the target ONTAP cluster, the default IP space of each intercluster LIF must have external internet access..

 The ONTAP clusters must have their system time synchronized with UTC (Coordinated Universal Time).
 To configure or verify Network Time Protocol (NTP) on an ONTAP cluster, use the

 ONTAP 9 System Administration Reference: Managing the cluster time